 The real star is always going to be the grill at La Luna Bistro.
 All the cattle used are grass-fed and dry-aged for 80 days, best tasted via the signature 280g butcher’s cut, served simply with chimichurri and spinach, and the 500g rib eye with green beans and classic Cafe de Paris butter.

 Fitzroy is already spoiled with some of the best food in Melbourne, especially when it comes to casual eats.
 So it’s no surprise that a good ol’ fashioned pub steak meal is perfected by the Fitzroy Town Hall Hotel.

-Like many other entries in this best steak in Melbourne guide, the kitchen has the good sense to use the O’Connor family for their star attraction – a $150 1.1kg grass fed Côte de Boeuf served with bordelaise sauce.
+Like many other entries in this best steak in Melbourne guide, the kitchen has the good sense to use the O’Connor family for their star attraction — our ultimate highlight to try is a 1.4kg grass-fed Côte de Boeuf served with bordelaise sauce.